 After another narrow section one comes to a favorite spot for photographers — Swiss Cheese Falls.
 That’s not an official name and I think it would be hard pressed to really consider this a waterfall, but it’s definitely a photogenic spot none-the-less.

-After a few of the bends one can see the spectacle that is Jacob Hamblin Arch (originally named Lobo Arch).
-It’s immense size can be startling.
+After a few more bends one can see the spectacle that is Jacob Hamblin Arch (originally named Lobo Arch).
+Its immense size can be startling.

-Before getting all the way to the arch there is another popular camping spot on the left.
+Before getting all the way to the arch there is a small spring on the right and another popular camping spot on the left.
 There is another pit toilet on the southern wall in this section as well.
 This is also the spot where a steep route comes down from the rim, providing access to Forty Mile Ridge Road.
 This route is not for the faint of heart and experience scrambling on slickrock is strongly suggested and probably a rope to haul packs up/down.

 Back to Jacob Hamblin, it is possible to climb up and through the arch, but don’t short-cut it entirely and miss the undercut just south of the arch which is probably one of the best around (and a popular camping area.)
 You’ll need a wide-angle lens to take it all in via camera.
 The fin which reaches down to this spot provides another route to the top via the northern rim.
 However this one is even more treacherous than the one down canyon.
 Though non-technical, this route includes extreme exposure so a rope is suggested and climbing experience mandatory.